Boron arsenide: Properties

 BAs is a cubic (sphalerite) semiconductor in the III-V family with a lattice constant of 0.4777 nm and an indirect band gap of 1.82 eV.
-Cubic BAs is reported to decompose to the subarsenide B12As2 at temperatures above 920 °C. Boron arsenide has a melting point of 2076 °C. The thermal conductivity of BAs is very high: around 1300 W/(m·K) at 300 K.
+Cubic BAs is reported to decompose to the subarsenide B12As2 at temperatures above 920 °C. Boron arsenide has a melting point of 2076 °C. The thermal conductivity of BAs is exceptionally high, measured in single-crystal BAs to be around 1300 W/(m·K) at room temperature, making it the highest among all metals and semiconductors.

 The basic physical properties of cubic BAs have been experimentally measured: Band gap (1.82 eV), optical refractive index (3.29 at wavelength 657 nm), elastic modulus (326 GPa), shear modulus, Poisson's ratio, thermal expansion coefficient (3.85×10−6/K), and heat capacity.

-It can be alloyed with gallium arsenide to produce ternary and quaternary semiconductors.
+It can be alloyed with gallium arsenide to produce ternary and with indium gallium arsenide to form quaternary semiconductors.

 BAs has high electron and hole mobility, >1000 cm2/V/second, unlike silicon which has high electron mobility, but low hole mobility.

-It has been reported that subjected to high high pressure BAs decrease its thermal conductivity contrary to the typical increase seen in most materials.
+In 2023, a study in journal Nature reported that subjected to high pressure BAs decreases its thermal conductivity contrary to the typical increase seen in most materials.